Veterans Plan

 Honoring the Sacrifice of Those Who Served

 - Introduced H.R.
-5318, the Remembering Our Local Heroes Act: This bill will honor our fallen or disabled heroes by providing grants to local governments to support memorials to veterans of the United States Armed Forces, as well as law enforcement officers and firefighters.
-We cannot forget our history and the sacrifice of our local heroes; we owe it to their memory to erect these memorials or to keep these local landmarks maintained.[NL4]
+4268, the Remembering Our Local Heroes Act: This bill establishes a grant program to support memorials dedicated to veterans of the United States Armed Forces, as well as law enforcement officers and firefighters.
+We must remember our history and honor the sacrifices of our local veterans.
+We owe it to their memory to erect these memorials and preserve these local landmarks.

 - Cosponsored H.R.
-841, the Sergeant Gary Beikirch Medal of Honor Act: This bipartisan legislation allows Medal of Honor recipients’ spouses to receive the Medal of Honor special pension simultaneously with traditional veterans’ dependency and indemnity compensation.
+803, the Sergeant Gary Beikirch Medal of Honor Act: This legislation allows Medal of Honor recipients’ widows and widowers to receive the Medal of Honor special pension simultaneously with traditional veterans’ dependency and indemnity compensation.
 We must ensure we honor the families and the sacrifice of those who served our country bravely with distinction.

 I also want you to know that my office is a resource to all veterans in need of assistance.
-If you or a loved one are having any difficulty receiving the care you need, call my office today.
-My team of expert caseworkers is here to help you navigate the process.
-You can reach my offices directly at (585) 869-2060, (716) 514-5130 or (315) 236-7088.
+If you or a loved one is having any difficulty receiving the care or benefits you earned, call my office today.
+My team of expert caseworkers is here to assist you in navigating the process.
+You can reach my offices directly at (585) 869-2060, (716) 514-5130, or (315) 236-7088.
 Your views are also always important to me.
-Please write to me on my website or call my office at 202-225-3665 with feedback, questions, or concerns.
+Please contact me through my website or call my office at 202-225-3665 with any feedback, questions, or concerns.